jkitzes/datasci-lessons/lessons/jk-shell/tutorial.md

 >   save a file `3_unit_classes.txt` that contains a single number giving the
 >   count of the number of classes you will take this year that are exactly 3
 >   units (or some other unit count, if you didn't take any 3 unit classes).
->4.
-Use find to return the names of all files in this directory that contain
->   the letter "a".